SciCompJ/region-features/README.md

 Installation:
 * download the latgest release
-* copy the jar file of the plugin int othe "polugins" direcgtoryu of the Imago software
+* copy the jar file of the plugin into the "plugins" directory of the Imago software
 * restart Imago.
 There should be a plugin in the `Plugins > Region Features` menu entry.

 Usage: